A sore throat can make it painful to eat and even talk. The throat could also feel scratchy and irritated, which can worsen when swallowing.

 - a fever

-Sore throats are common in every age group, but they are most common among children
+Sore throats can affect any age group, but they are most common among children aged

 - a fever